rotdrop/nextcloud-roundcube/README.md

 Please have a look at the explanations in [defaults.inc.php](https://github.com/roundcube/roundcubemail/blob/e2370544907034679d47a8be348a5b2a796fcdf9/config/defaults.inc.php#L821-L829).

+**Please note that the configuration directive is only available since Roundcube 1.6.1**.
+But the proxy setup has been broken before in the progress of moving to 1.6.0.

 A working setting -- but I suppose it undermines the security improvements which were the cause for the new setting -- is the